Spring Garden Revival

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in Watertown must meet strict safety and certification standards.
-Complex removals require an ISA Certified Arborist and operator certification for equipment (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
+Professional brush removal in Watertown must adhere to strict safety and certification standards.
+Complex removals require an ISA Certified Arborist, and all operators should be trained in invasive species identification and equipment use (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Safety protocols include:

-• PPE: chainsaw chaps/pants, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), steel-toed boots
+• Personal protective equipment: chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), steel-toed boots

 • Daily equipment inspection and maintenance

-• Emergency communication devices for remote work Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance.
-Maintain a 10 feet minimum distance from overhead power lines.
-Coordinate with local utilities for underground lines.
-Commercial operators must carry general liability insurance (1M minimum, 2M aggregate), workers compensation, and bonding for municipal contracts.
-Proof of Dig Safe compliance is required.
+• Emergency communication devices for remote work Before any excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance, and maintain a 10-foot minimum distance from overhead power lines.
+Liability insurance must meet a 1M minimum per occurrence (2M aggregate), with workers compensation and bonding for municipal contracts.

 124 Orchard Street, Watertown, MA 02472